-One of the most important pieces of gear in any home studio are microphones, especially those used for miking up guitar amps, which is what today’s post is about.
+One of the most important pieces of gear in any home studio are microphones, especially microphones for recording guitar amps, which is what today’s post is about.

 There are two types of microphones every six-string recordist needs to know about and own in order to capture great-sounding guitar tones in the home studio.
 These are dynamic microphones and condenser microphones.

 So what are the differences between a dynamic and a condenser microphone, you ask?
 Dynamic microphones use the principle of electromagnetic induction, while condenser microphones make use of capacitors to capture sounds.

 Dynamic mics are constructed with very few moving parts.
 Because of this, it makes them quite rugged and able to withstand high volumes, so they are perfectly suited for capturing the sound of a cranked-up, loud amp.
 The microphone’s diaphragm vibrates when sound waves hit its surface, and this in turn moves a coil of wire back and forth past a magnet, which generates an electrical current that is then sent down two wires and out of the mic.
 A general example of a dynamic mic is the ever-popular Shure SM-57.

 Condenser microphones, on the other hand, are a much more fragile unit with a flatter frequency response, though able to record a wider range of frequencies.
 Unlike a dynamic, a condenser mic needs power from a battery or external source such as a “phantom” power on a mic pre-amp or audio interface.
 A condenser houses two thin plates, one moveable and one fixed, that form a capacitor.

 As the moveable plate moves in relation to the acoustical pressure waves, the capacitance will change between the plates, and so the voltage across the plates will change in proportion as well.
 Because of this, a condenser responds much more quickly to transients than a dynamic mic does.
 The AKG C414 or the Rode NT1 is a prime example of a condenser microphone.